rohi1703/ms-order-service/README.md

 ### Things that need to happen first

 - Swap H2 for PostgreSQL (or MySQL or Nosql).
 The in-memory DB loses everything on restart and behaves differently from real databases in subtle ways.
+My choice would be postgres DB as orderService is a classic OLTP (Online Transaction Processing) workload.
+Mysql is also a good option but postgres suits more here due to better JSON support, handles cocurrent writes more gracefully and is more future-proof for this case.

+- Add indexes.
+The `findByStatus` query will do a full table scan without an index on the `status` column.

 - Add Flyway or Liquibase for database migrations. `ddl-auto: create-drop` is a non-starter in production — it literally drops all your tables.